About Kairos

 We enjoy shared values, encourage ownership and accountability, and maintain a low ratio of students to staff.
 Our goal is that our students are never lost in the crowd, rather they are known, understood, accepted, and supported.
 This enables the students to connect and feel a sense of belonging.

-Community Impacters
+Community Impactors

 We understand what we do impacts more than the students who attend our school.
 By impacting the future trajectory of our young people, we in turn create a ripple effect that impacts their families and beyond that, the communities that surround us.

 100% of our graduating students achieve their Queensland Certificate of Education and most also graduate with additional Certificate level qualifications.
-The post school pathways are as diverse as our student bodies and all of them reflect the success of the Kairos model.
+The post-school pathways are as diverse as our student bodies, and all of them reflect the success of the Kairos model.